 The Downside of Working in This Occupation

 - This work can be dangerous.
-Injuries caused by falls, burns, and muscle pulls are a strong possibility.
+Injuries caused by falls, burns, and muscle pulls are common.

 How to Become an Elevator Mechanic

-To prepare to work in this occupation, you will complete a four-year apprenticeship that consists of 144 hours of technical instruction and 2,000 hours of paid on-the-job training.
-You will learn electrical and electronic theory, mathematics, physics, safety, and how to read blueprints.
+To prepare to work in this occupation, you will have to complete a four-year apprenticeship that consists of 144 hours of technical instruction and 2,000 hours of paid on-the-job training.
+You will learn about electrical and electronic theory, mathematics, physics, safety, and how to read blueprints.

 Apprenticeships, which are usually sponsored by unions and contractors, are open to high school graduates or those who have earned equivalency diplomas.
 Applicants must be at least 18 years old and physically able to do the job.
-Before a program admits you, you will have to pass a math, reading and mechanical aptitude test.
-Taking math, shop, and mechanical drawing classes in high school will help get you ready.
+Before getting admitted to a program, you will have to pass math, reading, and mechanical aptitude tests.
+Taking math, shop, and mechanical drawing classes in high school will help prepare you.

-Elevator mechanics must have a license to work in some states.
+Elevator mechanics need a license to work in some states.
 To find out if your state requires one, see the Licensed Occupation Tool from CareerOneStop (Hint: typing only the word "elevator" into the search box will bring up all relevant job titles).

 Although it is not required, some people working in this field choose to become certified.
-Voluntary certification, available from trade associations like the National Association of Elevator Contractors can make a job candidate more appealing to an employer since it demonstrates that he or she has met certain standards.
+Voluntary certification, available from trade associations like the National Association of Elevator Contractors, can make a job candidate more appealing to an employer since it demonstrates that he or she has met specific standards.

 What Soft Skills Will You Need?